urbit/docs/learn/hoon/hoon-tutorial/generators.md

 ```

 The above generator was written with the
-[Studio Ghibli API](https://ghibliapi.herokuapp.com/).
+[Studio Ghibli API](https://ghibliapi.herokuapp.com/) in mind.
 It uses this API to
 print the title of a Studio Ghibli film.

 ```